Utah Administrative Code

 An employee who is absent from work for three consecutive working days without approval shall be considered to have abandoned the position and to have resigned from the employing agency.

-(a) Management shall send the employee notice of intent to separate to the employee's last known address.
+(a) Management shall send the employee notice that the agency accepts the employee's resignation to the employee's last known address.

-(b) The employee shall have the right to appeal separation to the agency head within five working of receipt, delivery, or attempted postal delivery of the notice of abandonment to the last known address.
+(b) The employee may request that the agency head reconsider accepting the resignation within five working of receipt, delivery, or attempted postal delivery of the notice of abandonment to the last known address.

 Reductions in force (RIF) shall be governed by DHRM rules and business practices.